- Thinking of Bylaws Change?

 Thinking of Bylaws Changes?
 Here's Some Help

-All changes in Chapter and SIS Bylaws need to be submitted to the AALL Bylaws Committee for review and approval.
-However, perhaps most important and least understood by the Chapters and SIS's, the AALL Bylaws Committee is available to offer advice and suggestions at the early drafting stages, including acting as a sounding board, which in turn may make life a little easier for those at the Chapter and SIS level trying to tackle bylaws changes.
+All changes in Chapter and SIS Bylaws need to be submitted to the AALL Bylaws and Resolutions Committee for review and approval.
+It is strongly recommended that this be done prior to approval by your Chapter members.
+The AALL Bylaws and Resolutions Committee is also available to offer advice and suggestions at the early drafting stages, including acting as a sounding board, which in turn may make life a little easier for those Chapter members trying to tackle bylaws changes.

 AALL Bylaws Requirements for Chapter Bylaws

-The AALL Bylaws Committee does not attempt to dictate Chapter or SIS bylaws.
+The AALL Bylaws and Resolutions Committee does not attempt to dictate Chapter bylaws.
 There are only a few AALL Bylaws provisions with which Chapter bylaws must be consistent or otherwise not in conflict.
 Specifically, the following subjects must be approached with some attention to the Association's Bylaws:

 - Creation: Chapters may be created by the Executive Board upon a petition by a group of 25 or more active members residing within the territory of such chapter.

 - Purpose: Chapters may be created for any lawful purpose consistent with the object of the Association.

 - Chapter activities: must be consistent with the objectives of the Association.
 Local associations of law librarians need not be affiliated with the AALL but may be.